dgaydukov/cert-aws/sa/files/sa.md

 System size is grow as you add more files to file system.
 It allows parallel access from multiple EC2 within the same region.
 It accessed by EC2 using mount targets which are created by AZ.
 If you need temporary storage EFS not the best option, look at EC2 Local Instance Store.
 Mount helper - `amazon-efs-utils` utility that defines a new network file system type, called efs, which you can use with `mount` command
-There are 2 performance modes (plz note that they both equivalent in term of price, so you can choose any, no price effect):
+There are 2 performance modes - can be chosen during creation, and can't be changed after (plz note that they both equivalent in term of price, so you can choose any, no price effect):
 * General (if you need less then 7k file operation per second) - better to use if you need low latency
 * Max I/O (if thousands of ec2 access same efs) - provide high I/O for trade-off of latency - not best scenario if low latency is required
 There are 2 throughput modes:
-* bursting - throughput scales as your efs size grows
+* bursting - throughput scales as your efs size grows.
+You also earns credit and when you have load pikes you can use credit
-* provisioned - you can provision desired throughput regardless of efs size (use it if amount of data is low, but access is high)
+* provisioned (1 - 1024 MB/s) - you can provision desired throughput regardless of efs size (use it if amount of data is low, but access is high)
-Notice that performance mode can be chosen during creation, and can't be changed after.
 When you create efs it creates mount target in each az.
 Instances in each az talk to efs by using this mount targets.
 To mount efs to ec2, mount helper should be installed and running `sudo yum install -y amazon-efs-utils`.
 You can mount it by `sudo mount -t efs fs-bc0a413f:/ ./mnt`.
 For some AMI (Amazon Linux/RHEL/Ubuntu) it's already installed, you just need to start it.
 You can check the status by `sudo service nfs status`